brigoldberg/metric-pipeline/README.md

 # Metric Pipeline

-A wireframe of a standard metric pipeline.
+A wireframe of a standard metrics collection pipeline.

 The pipeline consists of four (4) elements:
 1. Metric publisher - Telegraf